teiesti/dynonym/README.md

 - `dynonym configure dns --socket <ADDR>`

   Specifies the socket address (IP address and port) of your DNS server.
-You will need to adjust these settings in order to get `dynonym` working.
+You will need to adjust these settings in order to get `dynonym` working with your DNS server.

 - `dynonym configure users add <USER>`